eleanormurray/COVID_19/README.md

 # COVID_19

-COVID-19 info posters made by Dr Ellie Murray in collaboration with Dr Benjamin Linas and the Boston Medical Center (@THE_BMC).
+COVID-19 info posters made by Dr Ellie Murray in collaboration with Dr Benjamin Linas, Dr Charles Williams, and the Boston Medical Center (@THE_BMC).

 We currently have:

 -- 5 Tips for Everyone